Sarabac/identification/README.md

 <h1>Identification</h1>
-<h2>To identificate Animals on a camera trap picture.</h2>
+<h2>To identify Animals on a camera trap picture.</h2>
 <p>
-This application
+This application help to associate animals to picture and put label on it.
 </p>